Continuous Wigner-Mott transition at $\nu=1/5$: Central charge

 When a conformally-invariant one-dimensional system is confined to a length-$L$ system, the entanglement entropy of a bipartition of the system scales as $S=\frac{C}{6}\ln(L)$ where $C$ is the conformal central charge~\cite{calabrese2004}.
 Although an iMPS is formally infinite, it has been established~\cite{pollmann2009,kiely2022} that its finite correlation length can be treated in a manner similar to a length cutoff.
 Hence, one finds that the entanglement entropy of the variational wavefunction scales as $S(\chi)=\frac{C}{6}\ln(\xi_{\rm iMPS}(\chi))$.
 We are able to independently compute the entanglement entropy and iMPS correlation length for each bond dimension, and hence can extract the conformal central charge via a linear regression.

 For the XC2 geometry, the expected central charge of a $C\alpha S\beta$ phase (which has $\alpha$ gapless charge modes and $\beta$ gapless spin modes) is $\alpha+\beta$.
 For the YC5 geometry, momentum modes along the transverse direction are quantized by the periodic geometry.
 The expected central charge can be found from the number of times that these momentum cuts intersect the isotropic Fermi surface~\cite{szasz2020}.
-As shown in Fig.~\ref{fig:introFig}c, the $\nu=1/5$ Fermi surface is intersected by 3 momentum cuts, yielding an expected central charge of $C=6$.
+As shown in Fig.~1c, the $\nu=1/5$ Fermi surface is intersected by 3 momentum cuts, yielding an expected central charge of $C=6$.
+In Fig.~\ref{fig:cc_fit} we show some representative examples of extracting the central charge on the YC5 geometry using this linear fitting method.
+As shown, the fits at large bond dimension are excellent.
+These fits were used to extract the data in Fig.~3b.

-\subsection{Luttinger parameters}
+\section{Luttinger parameters}

 In one-dimensional systems, the long-wavelength behaviors of $\N_k$ and $\S_k$ are related to the charge and spin Luttinger parameters, respectively~\cite{giamarchi}.
 Specifically, following the definitions proposed in Ref.~\cite{mishmash2015} for spin-$1/2$ fermions on an XC2 geometry, we have